airq-dev/hazebot/README.md

 ## Contributing

 Clone this repo and run `docker-compose up --build`.
-Once the app is running, if this is the first time you've built Hazebot locally, run `flask sync --geography`.
+Once the app is running, if this is the first time you've built Hazebot locally, run `docker-compose exec app flask sync --geography`.
 This runs the synchronization process described above to populate your database.

 You can then test the API by navigating to `http://localhost:5000/quality?zipcode<YOUR ZIPCODE>`.
 The `/quality` endpoint returns the same message you'd get if you sent a text to a callback registered with Twilio to point at the `/sms_reply` endpoint exposed by this app.